rune-rs/rune/crates/rune-modules/README.md

 </a>
 </div>

-Native modules for the runestick virtual machine.
+Native modules for the [Rune Language].

-These are modules that can be used with the [Rune language].

 [Rune Language]: https://rune-rs.github.io